 - After injections, patients generally receive some type of recommendation for exercise.

 Since muscle injections can vary greatly depending on the clinician giving them, there is currently a variety of research that seems to be unable to determine if muscle injections are a valid approach to the treatment of chronic low back or neck and shoulder pain.

-Dr. Norman Marcus of the Norman Marcus Pain Institute in New York City has devised an approach that consistently works and can have you getting relief from muscle pain, or neck pain.
+Clinic in New York City has devised an approach that consistently works and can have you getting relief from muscle pain, or neck pain.
 Contact us today for a consultation if you live in New York, NY or the Greater New York City area.

 Is there any relief out there at all for my back pain?

 If you have been experiencing back pain for quite some time now, then you surely have experienced some degree of decrease in your lifestyle.
 For sure, pain is present in some of your movements and as a result has limited your mobility and hindered you from doing what you used to do a lot.

 You may have studied and read every article or story out there about back pain management and treatment.
 And, you may have undergone some of the suggested treatments as well and have found out that it has done you very little.